If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

-When you edit a schedule, including adding or removing holidays, SLA targets do not automatically update.
-However, if a ticket receives an SLA update, targets will reassess.
-If there's a public comment, status change, priority change, or policy change, the ticket will recalculate its SLA badge according to the new schedule.
-Minimize schedule changes, since frequently changing your schedule cause confusion.
+When you edit a schedule, including adding or removing holidays, SLA targets don't automatically update.
+However, if a ticket receives an SLA update, targets reassess.
+If there's a public comment, status change, priority change, or policy change, the ticket recalculates its SLA badge according to the new schedule.
+Minimize schedule changes, since frequent changes cause confusion.

-Note: SLAs don't apply to tickets that are solved upon creation.
+Note: SLAs don't apply to tickets that you solve upon creation.
 The solved status satisfies SLAs and prevents policies from activating, as long as the ticket remains solved.
-If tickets are reopened, SLAs can start activating and running normally.
+If you reopen tickets, SLAs can start activating and running normally.

 Powered by Zendesk